craigprotzel/making-education/Schedule/README.md

 * Visit by Matt Karau from Engineering for Social Impact Class
 * Outline initial 3-Week Production Cycle Plan
 * Post Class
-	* WRITE 800-1000 word reflection on Nepal trip and how it changed your understanding of the project brief due Sunday March 25 9PM
+	* WRITE 800-1000 word reflection on Nepal trip and how it changed your understanding of the project brief due Sunday March 25 9PM.
+The reflection should highlight any significant moments, conversations, site visits, etc during the trip that you see as particularly influential in shaping the future direction of your project.
 	* GENERATE new ideas + avenues of progress for your prototype
-	* SET 3-Week Production Cycle
+	* CREATE a 3-Week Production Cycle

 ### WEEK 9
 * Skype call with Karkhana